CRAlex254/alx-low_level_programming/0x10-variadic_functions/README.md

-Almost forgot the readme file but here it is
+A readme file for the variadic functions directory